Education, health and care needs assessment

 The decision on whether to conduct an EHC needs assessment will be made at our special educational needs multi agency panel.
 The panel decision will be based on the information and evidence gathered from the request information.
 The decision will be made in line with the special educational needs and disabilities code of practice.
 The decision will be communicated to the parent/ young person and the referrer within 6 weeks of receiving the request.

-EHC needs assessment process
+Outcome of EHC needs assessment

 Services for children and young people with SEND